uib/iam-scim/README.md

 # SCIM

-This repo defines the proposed [SCIM](https://tools.ietf.org/html/rfc7643) interface to be provided by IGA implementations in the Norwegian higher education sector.
+This defines the proposed [SCIM](https://tools.ietf.org/html/rfc7643) interface to be provided by IGA implementations in the Norwegian higher education sector.
 The main use case for this API is to provide for IntArk-style provisioning of user accounts.